Homework in the Sixth Form

 Sixth Form Study Periods

 Most Sixth Form pupils have a number of study periods each week and it is expected that they make the best possible use of them.
-Pupils are encouraged to use the College and departmental libraries although they may also work in their Houses.
-Checks are made to ensure that the system is not being abused and in the case of persistent offenders supervised study periods are organised.
+Pupils are encouraged to use the Sixth Form Learning Centre or the College and departmental libraries although they may also work in their Houses.
+Checks are made to ensure that the system is not being abused and in the case of persistent offenders structured study periods are organised.

 Above all else, learning to manage deadlines is the key skill developed by those who go on to become successful school and university students.
 In the Sixth Form, tasks and deadlines are not timetabled for specific days, but are set as dictated by the nature of the course and the demands of exams.
 At times, there can be a build up of deadlines, with several pieces of work due at more or less the same time.
 Tutors and teachers will work with individuals to help them develop mechanisms for managing this fluctuating workload.